MarkKoz/File-Date-Replacer/README.md

 # File-Date-Replacer
-Copies the date and time from the 'Accessed' field to the modified 'Field
+Copies the date and time from the 'Accessed' field to the 'Modified' field.